gleal42/cub3d/README.md

 But maybe I just want an event to happen when I press the arrow key.
 How can I find out this value?
 There's nothing online:
 This may seem obvious for most people but you can just do a `printf("%d\n", keycode)` and if you press the keycode while looking at the window you created there will be numbers printing out in the console_log, which will be the keycodes to the buttons you pushed.

 **NOW THIS IS IMPORTANT:** Don't forget to put a *LINE BREAK* after %d.
 The computers at 42 weren't printing anything if there was no line break.
+Thank you tisantos for the tip!

-Afte you know the keycodes it's relatively easy.
+After you know the keycodes it's relatively easy.
 Just do a if keycode == ARROW_UP_KEYCODE and then you choose what you want to happen.

 I believe these were the main problems I faced (apart from sometimes the functions not working for some reason and then working if I placed them in a different function).